 Drivers who are looking for the cheapest car insurance in Massachusetts could consider one of the following providers:

-Plymouth Rock is a bit of an unusual company in that you can get a discount on your policy simply by signing a safety pledge.
-It’s a small discount, but nonetheless will help you save each month.
+Plymouth Rock is a little unusual in that you can get a discount on your policy simply by signing a safety pledge.
+It is a small discount, but it may help you save each month.
 In the pledge you promise to do things you were probably going to do anyway.
 It includes such things as:

-- Using headlights at night, dusk, or dawn
+- Using headlights at night, dusk and dawn

 - Locking your car doors at night